team0xC/clamp/encryption snippets/readme.txt

     Even if the hacker creates files to observe the enryption behavior or can study the algorithm, the encryption is much more difficult to crack than something like a ROT13 cipher.
     Even relative security is sufficient due to the opprotunity cost of trying to develop an exploit that only works on one team, only have to be more secure than other bikes on the bike rack.
     It is ideal that the hacker not have access to encrypted data or the shell in the first place, but this provides another line of defence even if exploits are patched and new ones are found.
-    This approach can be planned even without knowing the specific vulnerabilities because it takes a generalized approach.
+    This approach can be planned even without knowing the specific vulnerabilities because it takes a generalized approach and offers protection even if analysis misses vulnerabilties.

     Confidentiality - The identifying data and the confidential data is only ever saved encrypted Integrity - The encrypted data can be decrypted only when a key is present, but the integrity is preserved because it can be decrypted and strlen and punctuation are constant